Midwifery Unit Network Team

 Ellen is a Clinical academic Midwife who joined the Midwifery Unit Network in 2017.

-After she finished her Masters in Midwifery (MSc) at the University of Leuven (Belgium) Ellen moved to London to work as a midwife.
-She works in the St Mary’s hospital Birth Centre, which is part of Imperial College NHS Trust.
+After she finished her Masters in Midwifery (MSc) at the University of Leuven (Belgium) in 2013, Ellen moved to London to work as a midwife.
+She works as a team lead in the St Mary’s hospital Birth Centre, which is part of Imperial College NHS Trust.
 In February 2016, she was awarded with a Fellowship from Imperial College Healthcare Charity (ICHC).
-She is working collaboratively on an NIHR Knowledge Mobilisation research project with the title: ‘NICE Birthplace Action’ and is one of the co-authors of the Midwifery Unit Standards.
+From 2016 till 2019 she was working collaboratively on an NIHR Knowledge Mobilisation research project with the title: ‘NICE Birthplace Action’ and is one of the co-authors of the Midwifery Unit Standards.
+In October 2019, she started her PhD at the University of Central Lancashire with the title: ‘How is quality of care conceptualised by the different constituencies involved in maternity care in the UK?
+An organisational ethnography’.

 Richard Hallett MBE